Registration Examination: Repeat attempts

 - the death of a loved one that happened shortly before your scheduled exam date.

-CNO will notify you if your application is being reviewed by the Committee to allow you the time you need to submit evidence in support of your request for an annulment.
-Examples of the kind of information the Committee may consider for review are:
+CNO will notify you if the committee is reviewing your application to allow you the time you need to submit evidence to support your request for an annulment.

 - a personal statement from you outlining what extenuating circumstances (if any) may have affected your ability to pass the examination